 Art comes in many forms, especially in the digital world.
 If you’re artistically gifted, consider creating or selling your art online.
 Graphic designers make visual graphics such as logos for websites, books and other mediums.
 As a calligrapher, you can sell your hand-lettering abilities on wedding invitations or stationery.

-Consider becoming a data entry clerk where your daily tasks include entering and updating data into a client’s database.
-You typically get paid by the hour to add files into the database.
+Consider becoming a data entry clerk, where your daily tasks include entering and updating data into a client’s database.
+You typically get paid by the hour to add files to the database.
 Data entry clerks may also compile information, prepare the source data for entry and ensure the data’s accuracy.

 Read more: 10 Data Entry Jobs You Can Do From Home

-Consider doing freelance work to earn an extra income.
-You can network with local businesses or within your area to become a freelance writer, editor, graphic designer or photographer and set your own hours.
-Several online freelance services hire a range of freelancers to meet clients’ needs, including logo designers, ghostwriters, resume writers and professional consultants.
-You often can bid and compete for jobs according to your preferred rate.
+Consider doing freelance work to earn extra income.
+You can network with local businesses or within your area to become a freelance writer, editor, graphic designer or photographer and set your hours.
+Several online freelance services hire various freelancers to meet clients’ needs, including logo designers, ghostwriters, resume writers and professional consultants.
+You can often bid and compete for jobs according to your preferred rate.

 Read more: What Is Freelancing?

 If you enjoy writing, consider starting an online blog.
 Bloggers generate blog ideas, write posts and promote their content.
 You can also use your blog to help others find or sell useful products.
 Income can be earned through advertisements, affiliate marketing or sponsored posts.